-The pr ogramme objectives and outcomes are clear and consistent with the QQI awards
+The programme objectives and outcomes are clear and consistent with the QQI awards sought

-sough •

-a) bjectives are expressed plainly.

-b) r those who complete the programme.

-, a QQI award is specified for each embedded programme.

-c) nale for the choice of QQI award(s).

-d) , ent with unit 3.1 of QQI's Policy and Criteria for Making Awards.

-e) · · · rise legitimate for example it must comply with applicable statutory, regulatory and

--, professional body requirem

-f) ny embedded programme titles are

-., he title of the QQI award sought.

-••• uccinct and fit for the purpose of informing prospective learners and other

-stakeholders.

-g) For each programme and e mbedded programme

-0, (i) The minimum int ended programme learning outcomes and any other educational or training

-programme are explicitly specified.

-ended programme learning outcomes to qualify for the QQI award sought are

-he relevant QQI awards standards.

-h) Where applicable, the mini mum intended module learning outcomes are explicitly specified for each of the

-programme's modules.

-i) Any QQI minor awards soug ght for those who complete the modules are specified, where applicable.
+- a) The programme aims and objectives are expressed plainly. - b) A QQI award is specified for those who complete the programme. - (i) Where applicable, a QQI award is specified for each embedded programme. - c) There is a satisfactory rationale for the choice of QQI award(s). - d) The award title(s) is consistent with unit 3.1 of QQI's Policy and Criteria for Making Awards. - e) The award title(s) is otherwise legitimate for example it must comply with applicable statutory, regulatory and professional body requirements. - f) The programme title and any embedded programme titles are - (i) Consistent with the title of the QQI award sought. - (ii) Clear, accurate, succinct and fit for the purpose of informing prospective learners and other stakeholders. - g) For each programme and embedded programme - The minimum intended programme learning outcomes and any other educational or training objectives of the programme are explicitly specified. - (ii) The minimum intended programme learning outcomes to qualify for the QQI award sought are consistent with the relevant QQI awards standards. - h) Where applicable, the minimum intended module learning outcomes are explicitly specified for each of the programme's modules. - i) Any QQI minor awards sought for those who complete the modules are specified, where applicable.

-For each ninimum intended module learning outcomes to qualify for the award are

-consiste nt with relevant QQI minor a wards standards.
+For each minor award specified, the minimum intended module learning outcomes to qualify for the award are consistent with relevant QQI minor awards standards.

-Satisfact ory (yes, no, partially) Comment

-Yes

 The panel is satisfied that NCI's application meets this criterion.
 The programme aims and objectives are expressed clearly in the programme documentation presented by NCI.
-A QQI award is specified for those who complete the principal programme: Higher Diploma in Science in Computing.
+A QQI award is specified for those who complete the principal programme: Certificate in Science in Computing.
 This award title is consistent with unit 3.1 of QQI's 2014 Policy and Criteria for Making Awards.
 The panel is of the view that the award title is appropriately informative to prospective learners and other stakeholders, and represents the programme clearly and accurately for this purpose.